7 Ways Going Green Will Make You Lose Weight in 2012

 Even if you don't consider yourself an athlete, low-impact walking or easy riding will help you make activity part of your routine while making a big impact in the carbon footprint of your transportation.

-2. Join a Community Supported Agriculture Program and Discover Super Foods
+2. Join a Community Supported Agriculture Program and Discover Super Foodssk8geek/CC BY-SA 2.0

 Having fresh, nutrient-rich produce delivered to your house on a weekly basis will inspire you to find new recipes and learn to love foods you'd never have chosen at the supermarket kohlrabi, anyone?).